dandeshaun/Git-Demo1/README.md

 # Git-Demo1
-I'm Trying to learn how to use Github
+I'm Trying to learn how to use Github!